ytisf/theZoo/README.md

 ========================

 ## Background:
-The idea behind theZoo it to allow it to be modular and let you enter more malwares of your own.
+The idea behind theZoo is to allow it to be modular and let you add malware of your own.
 Each malware should have a directory of it's own.

 ## Root Files:
 Since version 0.42 theZoo have been going dramatic changes.
 It now runs in both CLI and ARGVS mode.
-You can all the program with the same command line agreements as before.
+You can call the program with the same command line arguments as before.
-The current default state of theZoo at runtime is the CLI which is inspired by MSF.
+The current default state of theZoo runtime is the CLI which is inspired by MSF.
 The following files and directories are responsible for the application's behaviour.

 ### /conf
-The conf folder hold files relevant to the particular running of the program but are not part of the application.
-You can find the EULA file in the conf, the current database version, the CSV indexed file and more.
+The conf folder holds files relevant to the particular running of the program but are not part of the application.
+You can find the EULA file in the conf, the current database version, the CSV index file and more.
 ### /imports
 Contains .py and .pyc import files used by the rest of the application
 ### /malwares